How to pay

 If you cancel your direct debit or provide incorrect details, we'll cancel your instalment plan and your payment will be due in full immediately.

-If you don't provide valid details we can't reinstate your instalment plan and you'll include late payment administration charges unless you make full payment.
+If you don't provide valid details we can't reinstate your instalment plan and you'll incur late payment administration charges unless you make full payment.

 Credit or debit card instalment plans